 The Maldives consists of over 1,190 bordering along the Indian Ocean.
 Only 188 of the islands are inhabited since the population is concentrated on the larger islands, including the 39 percent of the population living in the capital Malé.
 The economy of the Maldives is largely driven by tourism, shipping, and fishing.
 The most recent data on poverty was published in 2009 and it shows the poverty rate to be 15.7 percent improved from 23 percent in 2002.

 These emerging economies represent some of the most promising regions on Earth because of their improvement on quality of life.
 Strong economies are the backbone of both political and social stability and ultimately greater well-being of people.
-These five countries look poised to fulfill these goals.
+These five countries look poised to fulfill these goals as the fastest growing economies.

 – William Menchaca